janaSunrise/Anime-face-generation-DCGAN/README.md

 - `notebooks/` contains the jupyter notebooks with explanations and the outputs of our end goal.
 - `models/` contains the exported model to make your work easy.
+- `resources/` contain the extra things for usage.

 ### Generating datasets